dreispt/anygrate/README.rst

 Data moved to another table (table merging)
 -------------------------------------------

-When input lines must move to a different table, you want the foreign keys pointing to them to be kept so that they point to the new table after migration, you should use the ``__moved__`` statement.
+When input lines must move to a different table, you should use the ``__moved__`` statement against its ``id`` column.
+It will allow all the foreign keys pointing to them to be converted so that they point to the new table after migration.
+This statement is not able to move a column from a table to another table.
+(FIXME: needed for Odoo v7→v8 migration).

 The only current situation in OpenERP is for the ``res_partner_address`` data moving to the ``res_partner`` table::